flyinglimao/zkenc/docs/docs/getting-started/zkenc-cli.md

 snarkjs wtns check circuit.r1cs witness.wtns
 ```

-### "Decryption failed"
+### "Decryption failed" or "Message decryption failed"

 Ensure:

-- You're using the correct key (from decap)
+- The witness satisfies the circuit constraints
-- The encrypted file isn't corrupted
+- The ciphertext file is not corrupted
-- Key and ciphertext match
+- Using the correct circuit file
+- The witness matches the public inputs from encryption

 ## Support